civil law

 Civil Law Reform Division

 Website of the Civil Law Reform Division (CLRD) of the Department of Finance and Personnel in Northern Ireland.
-This department is responsible for civil law reform in the areas of private family law, trusts and property law, tort, contract law and private international law.
-The site provides details of current projects, online versions of consultation papers and reports downloadable in PDF, links to related documents such as legislation and a page of related web links.
+This department is responsible for reform of private family law, trusts and property law, tort, contract law and private international law.
+The site provides details of current projects, downloadable consultation papers and reports and links to related documents such as legislation.

 Institute for the Advancement of the American Legal System